speedandfunction/starter-kit-marketing/README.md

 ## Making use of the .env set up

-There is a .env.sample file locate within the top level directory.
-To set up the .env file:
+There is a `.env.sample` file located within the top-level directory.
+To set up the `.env` file:

- - Either rename this file to .env or,
+ - Either rename this file to `.env` or,
- - Add a new file named .env and copy the contents from .env.sample
+ - Add a new file named `.env` and copy the contents from `.env.sample`

-Next, these varibles need to have values set:
+Next, these variables need to have values set:

 GEOCODER_API_KEY= must be the value of the geocoder provider

 ## Running the project

 Run `npm run dev` to build the Apostrophe UI and start the site up.
 Remember, this is during alpha development, so we're all in "dev mode."
 The `dev` script will watch for saves in client-side CSS and Javascript and trigger a build and page refresh if they are detected.
-It will also restart the app when server-side code is saved.
+It will also restart the app when server side code is saved.

 ## Making it your own